Winchester College football: The pitch

 The pitch or canvas for Winchester College Football, with the positions of the players for the 15-a-side game.
 The number of Kicks is reduced to 2 in games with fewer players.

-Winchester football is played on a pitch known as a canvas, 80 metres long and 15 metres wide, flanked on either side by 2.5 metre high netting (confusingly called the canvas as well; as is the squad for a winkies team) designed to prevent balls from being kicked off the pitch.
+Winchester football is played on a pitch known as a canvas, 80 metres long and 15 metres wide, flanked on either side by 2.5 metre high netting (confusingly called the canvas as well; as is the team squad) designed to prevent balls from being kicked off the pitch.
 Approximately a metre in front of the netting and running parallel to it is a thick rope, supported at a height of one metre by nine stout posts at intervals along the canvas (or seven posts, as on some of the smaller pitches on Palmer Field).
 The distance between two adjacent posts is known as a post; hence the total length of the canvas is normally eight posts.
 The inaccessible area between the ropes and the netting is known as ropes.
 The goal area off each end of the pitch is known as worms.